fiyazpasha/jquery.numericalstepper/README.md

 Javascript Example code for the above HTML:

-$(".stepUpSlider").numericalstepper
+$(".stepUpSlider").numericalstepper({
 	stepUp : ".increase",				//ID or Class of incrementing element, required property stepDown : ".decrease",				//ID or class of decrementing element, required property displayObject : ".stepUpCounter",	//ID or Class of container where the increment should be displayed, required property start : 10,		//default value is 50
 	stepHandler: function(ns){			//Callback function to handle get and set functionality.
 		$(".stepUpCounter").text(ns.value);
 	},
 	step: 1,		//assign the number for increment/decrement. min : 20,		//default value is 0
 	max : 100,	//default value is 100
 	eventHandler : "mousedown"		//To override mouse action.
-Default value is "click". allowed values mousedown/click
+Default value is "click". allowed values mousedown/click })

-})

 Note: This plugin requires Jquery version 1.8 and above.